-3) ABSORPTION WHEN SUBSTANCES ABSORBED SO THAT THE BODY CAN PERFORM SPECIFIC FUNCTIONS AND REABSORPTION IS WHEN THE BOUY REABSORS NUTRIENTS FROM THE BLOOUSTREAM JF NEEDED EG KIDNEY
+3) ABSORPTION WHEN SUBSTANCES ABSORBED SO THAT THE BODY CAN PERFORM SPECIFIC FUNCTIONS AND REABSORPTION IS WHEN THE BOUY REABSORS NUTRIENTS FROM THE BLOODSTREAM IF NEEDED EG KIDNEY THE WESTERN CAPE

-4) to keep the bookes temperature constant porkilotnenny are cola- blocked, animalis and homeothermic are so solas warm-blooding animals During winter homeothermic animals secreted H20 by means of perspiration and allning this process energy is loss causing the body to feel listless and lax alra Thess bloodpressure pressure is much higher on warmer days than on colder days colder plays the body does hol-On perspire easily and thus excretes uring The body is more active on a a cold day than on a warm day the sugar ievel contros!//etactiwe: Strzawill be lowethan compared . to coldy day.
+4) to keep the books temperature constain porkilotnenny are cola- blocked, animalis and homeothermic are so solas warm-blooding animals During winter homeothermic animals secreted H20 by means of perspiration and allning this process energy is loss causing the body to feel listless and lax alra Thess bloodpressure pressure is much higher on warmer days than on colder days colder plays the body does hol-On perspire easily and thus excretes uring The body is more active on a a cold day than on a warm day the sugar ievel on a not day will be lowethan compared . to coldy day.
 Hyperglycaenia is when the body has an excess or gucose while hypoglycaemici is when the body needs more glucose so that cold more energy will be needed.
-Digestion will take place quicker on a cold day than on a not exist because the body is metabolism is much more active Thus the body will absorbe nutneuts needed.
-Thus when sugar level to high Chyperglycarmia) the blood sends messenge, to the brain and the hormone insulin will be secreted into the bloodstream when sugar level is back to normal negetive Feedback will occur which will inhibit the secretion of at insulin and conversion or glucose into glucagon.
-But this will not lake immediately & little more insulin Not lake immediately a little more insulin will be excreted.
-In porkilotnermic animals homeostatic control will be reversed.
+Digestion will take place quicker on a color oky than on a not exist because the body is metabolism is much more active Thus the body will absorbe nutneuts needed.
+Thus when sugar level to high Chyperglycaemia) the blood sends messenger to the brain and the hormone insulin will be secreted into the bloodstream when sugar level is back to normal negetive Fordback will occur which will inhibit the secretion of at insulin and conversion or glucose into glucogon.
+But this will not lake immediately CAPER More insulin will be excreted.
+In porkilothermic animals homeostatic control will be reversed.